On Dirichlet, Poncelet and Abel problems: Boundary value problems in a domain for the string equation

-We ask a question: what is a connection between the functions $\gamma$ and $\kappa$ if they are generated by a solution $u$ of the equation \re{GE}?
-In order to answer we need the following construction.
+The following question can be formulated here, which is: what is a connection between the functions $\gamma$ and $\kappa$ if they are generated by solution $u$ of the equation \re{GE}?
+In order to answer the question, we will need a certain construction, which we are going to describe now.